denkovarik/Annotate-KEGG-Pathway/README.md

 If you get something like the above image, then python was installed correctly.
 Otherwise, something went wrong with your installation of Python.
 Try reinstalling it.

 ### Cloning This Repo with HTTPS
 To download this repository on your device, you must clone this repo using either HTTPS or SSH.
 The easiest way to clone this repository on your local device is through HTTPS.
 If your SDK allows you to clone a repo through HTTPS, then do so.
 Otherwise, you can do it directly on the command prompt.
-To do so, open up the command prompt and move to the desired directory.
-Then simply run the following command and enter you credentials if prompted to do so.
+To do so, open up the command prompt and move into the desired directory.
+Then simply run the following command and press Enter.

 ```
 git clone https://github.com/denkovarik/Annotate-KEGG-Pathway.git
 ```

+Enter in your credentials if prompted to do so.
 After the repo has been cloned on your device, move into the Annotate-KEGG-Pathway directory from the command line.

 ```
 cd Annotate-KEGG-Pathway
 ```